 Take it Slow: Portland to Camden

-A stretch of Maine coast that’s often frustratingly crowded with tourists and traffic-lined streets in the height of summer, the fall months are a great opportunity for a long, slow, leisurely drive up the coast.
+Scenic Maine coastal drives are often frustratingly crowded with tourists and traffic-lined streets in the height of summer, so the fall months are a great opportunity for a long, slow, leisurely drive up the coast.
 Maine’s interior mountains tend to steal the foliage show this time of year, but the coastal expanse between Portland and Camden still has plenty to say in autumn if you’re willing to listen on one of the top scenic drives from Portland Maine.

 Just over the Portland town line, check out Mackworth Island for a quick nature walk with vibrant color and beautiful views.
 Other perfect pit stops along the way: Little John Island Preserve with its pristinely quiet loop just off of Pemasong Lane, Falmouth Town Landing for a gorgeous view of Casco Bay, and Wolfe’s Neck Woods State Park if you’re in the mood for a picnic or some crisp weather grilling.